rossmoody/link-roamer/README.md

-# Link Grabber
+# Link Roamer

 A browser extension for gathering, organizing, and inspecting all the links on a web page.